UTA-REST/MAGBOLTZdev/Documentation/slate/Setup.md

 	# end
 ```

-The SETUP() function handles the gas inputs
+The SETUP() function does something

 ### Arguments